Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Preliminaries

 We are interested in SWFs which, given a preference profile \(\PP\), should return a consensus ranking which yields a suitable compromise between the preferences in \(\PP\).
 One of the most well-known SWFs is the \emph{Kemeny rule}, which selects a ranking \(r\) with minimal Kendall tau distance to \(\PP\).
-Denoting by $\KendallTau(r,r')$ the Kendall tau distance between rankings $r$ and $r'$, the distance $\KendallTau(r,\PP)$ between a ranking $r$ and a profile \(\PP\) reads as:
+We recall: